 In the province of New Brunswick, there are also several gaming centers with video slots, poker rooms and bingo halls.
 These include:

 - The Eagle’s Nest Gaming Palace located near Woodstock, New Brunswick – (has video slots and bingo, as well as Texas Hold ’em tournaments)

 - The Tobique Gaming Center – (offers video slots and bingo, and operates poker tournaments in its Soaring Eagle Poker Room).

-Gambling and sports betting are very popular past time activities in New Brunswick.
-Punters have the option to try out their luck with paper based ticket betting organized by the ALC and the NBLGC or they can choose some of the offshore based sportsbooks such as Bet365, Pinnacle, Bodog or 5Dimes.
+Gambling and sports betting are very popular pastime activities in New Brunswick.
+Punters have the option to try out their luck with paper-based ticket betting organized by the ALC and the NBLGC or they can choose some of the offshore-based sportsbooks such as Bet365, Pinnacle, Bodog or 5Dimes.